 - Hate Crimes Not Reported to the Police.
 Not all hate crimes are reported to the police, and some individuals or groups may be more likely to report crimes than others.
 Certain groups, such as undocumented foreign born individuals, may be less likely to report these crimes.

-Improved Hate Crime Incident Reporting Form.
-DCJS has revised the New York State instructions for reporting hate crime incidents to more accurately capture information on each incident.
-The new form will ensure more meaningful information is captured on the victim and location of the reported offense, and that data sent to the FBI is more accurate.
+Hate Crime Incident Reporting Form.
+The New York State instructions for reporting hate crime incidents ensure meaningful information is captured on the victim and location of the reported offense, and that data sent to the FBI is accurate.

 - Comprehensive Follow-up When Reports are Not Submitted.
-DCJS crime reporting staff will now follow up with all reporting agencies to ensure that a hate crime report is submitted each month.
-When agencies have no hate crimes to report, they will be asked to complete a form and indicate “Nothing to Report.”
-This will ensure that agencies don’t neglect to submit hate crime reports, even if incidents are reported infrequently.
+DCJS crime reporting staff follows up with all reporting agencies to ensure that a hate crime report is submitted each month.
+When agencies have no hate crimes to report, they are asked to complete a form and indicate “Nothing to Report.”
+This ensures that agencies don’t neglect to submit hate crime reports, even if incidents are reported infrequently.

 - Ongoing Data Quality Review.
-DCJS crime reporting staff are now reviewing every hate crime incident report upon receipt.
+DCJS crime reporting staff reviews every hate crime incident report upon receipt.
 Forms are reviewed for accuracy, and police agencies are contacted to confirm or correct any information that is not clear or not entered properly.
-Staff are also contacting agencies when forms are incomplete.
+Staff contacts agencies when forms are incomplete.